-Our house system will remain in place through tutor time, inter house activities, attendance competitions and of course the infamous merit race!
+Our house system will remain in place through tutor time, inter house activities, attendance competitions and of course the famous merit race!
 There is something truly unique and special about our house system, and we know both students and staff will keep it alive.
-Below are the year groups that each Head of House will now be pastoral lead of.
+Below are the year groups and their head of year.